All Episodes

 I want to be correct.

-Okay, it sounds to me Like Trump is standing by Corey Lewandowski and is saying that he doesn't think whatever happened approaches anything near like the way it's being reported.
+Okay, it sounds to me like Trump is standing by Corey Lewandowski and is saying that he doesn't think whatever happened approaches anything near like the way it's being reported.

-Is that a pretty fair right?
+Is that a pretty fair?

 Okay.

-Now skip number five, because I don't think it's got anything to do with it.
+Now, skip number five because I don't think it's got anything to do with it.

 We move forward to number six.

-Uh and here's Matt Wower's question.
+And here's Matt Wauer's question.

 Right after this incident, Corey Lewandowski tweeted that she was delusional, and he tweeted that he never touched her.

-The video tape easily and plainly shows that in fact he did grab her and did pull her.
+The videotape easily and plainly shows that in fact he did grab her and did pull her.

 And whether you want to debate whether she almost fell down or not, he didn't tell the truth.

-If your president of the United States and a member of your staff, your chief of staff goes to the American people and publicly doesn't tell the truth in the way that Corey Lewandowski hasn't told the truth, would you put up with it?
+If your president of the United States and a member of your staff, your chief of staff, goes to the American people and publicly doesn't tell the truth in the way that Corey Lewandowski hasn't told the truth, would you put up with it?

 And here's Trump's reply.